-At Alliance Physio we offer one on one 30 minute Mat Clinical Pilates classes.
-When you begin pilates, you will receive a full clinical assessment by our Physiotherapist Lisa Duong who is a trained Clinical Pilates instructor.
+At Alliance Physio we offer one on one reformer clinical Pilates classes.
+When you begin pilates, you will receive a full clinical assessment by our Physiotherapist Lisa Agatep who is a trained Clinical Pilates instructor.
 From this assessment, a personalized program will be tailored to your body.
 This personalized program consists of Pilates exercises beneficial to you, a home exercise and recommendations regarding how often you should be attend pilates classes.
 The one on one attention of our trained instructor is vital in achieving the correct technique and ensure your program can be continually revised and change as you advance.

 Pilates is a unique system of exercise that aims to stretch and strengthen the whole body in order to improve muscle strength, flexibility, balance and posture.

 Pilates works on the whole body and does not under or over train muscles allowing you to enjoy your daily and sporting activities with greater ease, better performance and less chance of injury.